dvere/scrabble/README.md

 scrabble
 ========

-Simple crabble tiles for minetest in "Creative" mode
+Simple letter tiles for minetest in "Creative" mode